 Tools that allow for sharing and providing feedback on designs will make the collaboration easier and simplify the programmers’ job later on.
 Adobe XD and Figma are our apps of choice.

 The process of software development can be supported by a framework suited to your needs.
 At Apptension, we follow agile frameworks, which are perfect for building web apps.
+Recently, we built also a SaaS Boilerplate to develop products faster and cheaper.
 The development team works in 2-week iterations, during which they deliver a planned increment.

 One of the most significant advantages of the agile approach is that you can deliver value continuously and be flexible when it comes to your project’s scope.
 Change of requirements?
 No problem, you can accommodate it in the next iteration.
 On top of that, the whole process is very transparent.